davem97/WesternFPS/README.md

 3. C
 4.

-Movement possibilities
+**Movement possibilities**
-•	Walk, run and strafe forward, left and right
+- Walk, run, and strafe forward, left, and right
-•	Walk backwards
+- Walk backwards
-•	Crouch walk and strafe forward, left, backwards and right
+- Crouch walk and strafe forward, left, backwards, and right
     - Cannot jump while crouched
     - Sliding uncrouches the player and plays the slide animation instead
     - Cannot climb ladders, vault or mantle objects while crouching
-•	Can slightly and briefly move in either forward/left/right/back direction whilst airborne after jumping
+- Can slightly and briefly move in either forward/left/right/back direction whilst airborne after jumping
-•	Cannot jump whilst performing any action such as ladder climbing or mantling
+- Cannot jump whilst performing any action such as ladder climbing or mantling
-•	There will be no mantle areas that require a ceiling check
+- There will be no mantle areas that require a ceiling check
-•	Three different fall animations for short, medium and high falls
+- Three different fall animations for short, medium, and high falls
-•	No long slopes to slide down on
+- No long slopes to slide down on
-•	There will be several objects where crouching is required to pass through
+- There will be several objects where crouching is required to pass through
     - Objects to crouch under will be cube-type only and not round or uneven
-•

 Ladder system
 •	Can only climb a ladder while facing it and centred